juseg/alps/articles/erosion/response-referee2.md

 such periods, glaciers are steep and only a few grid cells in width.

 Increasing ice volume yields the build-up of less steep and thus slower-flowing valley glaciers.
-Decreasing ice volume yields to (roughly) equally steep but smaller glaciers.
+Decreasing ice volume leads to (roughly) equally steep but smaller glaciers.
 In the case of non-linear erosion laws ('Koppes' and 'Herman' laws), both yield a decrease of erosion volume, hence the local peak in erosion volume.
 However, we would rather not include this as a result as the modelled